PoCInnovation/Pool2022/Software/day05/React/README.md

 It might be not important, but I promise that it will help you so much.

-To set this up, here is a little challenge you can take : all your logic, keep it inside the pages components.
+To set this up, here is a little challenge you can take: all your logic, keep it inside the pages components.
 Only here.

 If you want to go further in frontend development, follow this principle as much as you can.